-“Before the pandemic, we were gaining momentum, broadening our supplier base and improving brands, range and value to our customers by investing in a technology and corporate leadership team,” said CEO Steve Becker.
+“Before the pandemic, we were gaining momentum, expanding our supplier base, and improving brands, range and value to our customers by investing in a technology and corporate leadership team,” said CEO Steve Becker.
 "However, a complete shutdown of the store within two months puts the company in a financial position that can only be effectively addressed through a Chapter 11 reorganization."

 The company planned to permanently close 230 of 687 stores during the summer, although it hopes to eventually stay in business.